In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 To download and import the data files, I wrote a Java application.
 The program parses the files with the Univocity library (the data in the files are stored as tab-separated values) and then inserts the data into a MongoDB database.

-You find the complete code of the importer on GitHub: src/main/java/ch/rasc/speechsearch/ImportImdbData.java
+You can find the complete code of the importer on GitHub: src/main/java/ch/rasc/speechsearch/ImportImdbData.java

 Client ¶